 At MSD we believe that collaboration between the pharmaceutical industry and leading academic groups in the field is essential to innovate new and disruptive synthetic chemistry.
 One of the most fascinating ideas to emerge recently is the notion of 'molecular editing', where one could insert, delete or exchange atoms in highly complex compounds in an entirely selective manner.

 Structural editing is an aspirational goal, but not impossible given the push for transformational synthetic chemistry.
 MSD along with many other pharmaceutical companies continues to work closely with academic chemists in devising new solutions for synthetic challenges that will enhance, accelerate, and inspire drug design in the future.

-Learn how comprehensive, accurate synthetic information and the promise of break-through state of the art, synthetic planning tools from CAS can help you maximize the value of your drug discovery and development investments.
+Learn how comprehensive, accurate synthetic information and break-through state of the art, synthetic planning tools from CAS can help you maximize the value of your drug discovery and development investments.